Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 it is highly advised you use a font that supports all common characters, including characters such as the em dash (—).
 Historically,
-fansubbing groups have used in-line tags to widen a regular hyphen, but this may introduce problems if the viewer overrides the style, and is also simply a less clean solution and a bad habit to get into.
+subtitling groups have used in-line tags to widen a regular hyphen, but this may introduce problems if the viewer overrides the style, and is also simply a less clean solution and a bad habit to get into.